CategoryCory/http-server/README.md

 ## Status

-The project currently establishes the TCP server foundation.
+The project currently provides a tested TCP server foundation: configuration loading, socket lifecycle management, listener startup, and client connection acceptance.
 HTTP request handling and response generation are planned.

+The command-line program currently validates its configuration and starts the listener before exiting.
+A long-running connection-processing loop is planned as part of the HTTP server work.

 ## Goals